apache/inlong-website/docs/quick_start/data_ingestion/mysql_kafka_clickhouse_example.md

 ```

 ## Cluster Initialize
-When all containers are successfully started, you can access the Inlong dashboard address http://localhost, and use the following default account to log in.
+When all containers are successfully started, you can access the InLong dashboard address http://localhost, and use the following default account to log in.
 ```
 User: admin
 Password: inlong